 |Provide clarity on exactly how to do what you’re asking them to do||Leave out details they need to complete the desired action|

 There’s comfort in spotting an exit door anywhere you go — the more noticeable, the better.
 Your SMS subscribers will appreciate this.
-Make it obvious to your SMS recipients that they have the option to opt out of your SMS campaign at any time.
+Make it obvious to your text recipients that they have the option to opt out of your SMS campaign at any time.
 It’s a one-step process.
 Be sure an opt-out shortcode is visible, in all caps, at the end of your outgoing campaigns every so often.

-Some SMS marketing providers include opt-out instructions by default while others require you enter it at your own discretion.
+Some SMS marketing providers include opt-out instructions by default while others require you to enter it at your own discretion.

 |Include an opt-out option||Leave out the opt-out option|